 Let’s say that out of those $5,000 in medical bills, $4,000 was for a significant and permanent injury.
 Then you can sue the other driver for those $4,000 plus any special damages such as pain and suffering.

-Now let’s say that your medical bills were $20,000 but they weren’t considered significant and permanent, and you weren’t out of work.
-In this case, your own PIP must be used for the first $10,000 (you would still owe $2,000 after PIP paid $8,000) then you can sue the other driver for the remaining $10,000 plus pain and suffering and all other special damages.
-One thing to keep in mind is when you are suing for anything not covered by your PIP insurance, Florida is also considered a Comparative Fault state meaning that if you were somewhat at fault, then the amount you are paid by the other driver is reduced by that percentage.
+Now let’s say that your medical bills were $20,000.
+But they weren’t considered significant and permanent, and you weren’t out of work.
+In this case, you must use your own PIP for the first $10,000 (you would still owe $2,000 after PIP paid $8,000).
+After, you can sue the other driver for the remaining $10,000 plus pain and suffering and all other special damages.
+One thing to keep in mind when you sue for anything not covered by your PIP insurance, Florida is also considered a Comparative Fault state.
+Meaning that if you were somewhat at fault, the amount paid from the other driver gets reduced by that percentage.

 Always Call a Tampa Auto Accident Lawyer

 If you are seriously injured in an auto accident, speak to a Tampa Auto Accident Lawyer.
-Call the RHINO Lawyers at 844 RHINO-77 or 844-879-3213 to talk to an attorney who can advise you on Florida’s personal injury laws.
+Call the RHINO Lawyers at 844 RHINO-77 or 844-879-3213 to talk to our personal injury team who can advise you on Florida’s personal injury laws.